LUTZ BUSINESS INSIGHTS

 Stay on Top of These Recruitment Trends in 2021

-As part of the recovery process from the ongoing pandemic, recruiters must look back at the changes affecting the potential candidates during the period and predict how they can affect the future of the industry.
+As part of the recovery process from the ongoing pandemic, recruiters must look back at the challenges affecting potential candidates and predict how they can transform the future of the industry.
 This will aid in effectively hiring competent and qualified personnel, even with increased competition from other organizations.
 There is a light at the end of the tunnel!
 If you have any questions, please contact us.
-You can also view our current openings here.
+You can also view our current openings by visiting our website.

 ABOUT THE AUTHOR